The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 Let me now say a few words describing people’s reactions when they actually noticed a funny-dressed man on the trail.
 Especially in the very beginning, when we were crossing popular valleys, I felt as if I came straight from Mars or any other beautiful place in the galaxy, but when it came to the real climbing – hikers were really keen on and curious, asking many questions, taking photos and wishing me all the best.

-Later, in the evening: about 5PM: eventually, we arrived to the second camp – yes, but – I would like to say – under very different circumstances than those expected.
+Later, in the evening: about 5PM: eventually, we arrived to the second mountain shelter – yes, but – I would like to say – under very different circumstances than those expected.
 And I thought deeply of Captain Scott.
 This day was a very hard one – physically, yes, but what was more, psychologically.
 I felt like a failure in some way.
 But then I thought of all these long preparations, imagined all of you keeping your fingers crossed, took a rest and put myself together.
 Later this evening, we did a good job recording the documentary.

 A lot of mixed feelings and expectancy…